Data-Driven Structured Policy Iteration for Homogeneous Distributed Systems: Abstract

 \section{Abstract}

-Control of large-scale networked systems often necessitates the availability of complex models for the interactions amongst the agents.
-While building accurate models of these interactions could become prohibitive in many applications, data-driven control methods can circumvent model complexities by directly synthesizing a controller from the observed data.
-In this paper, we propose the Data-Driven Distributed Policy Iteration (D3PI) algorithm to design a feedback mechanism for a potentially large system that enjoys an underlying graph structure characterizing communications among the agents.
-Rather than having access to system parameters, our algorithm requires temporary ``auxiliary'' links to boost information exchange of a small portion of the graph during the learning phase.
-Therein, the costs are partitioned for learning and non-learning agents in order to ensure consistent control of the entire network.
-After the termination of the learning process, a distributed policy is proposed for the entire networked system by leveraging estimated components obtained in the learning phase.
-We provide extensive stability and convergence guarantees of the proposed distributed controller throughout the learning phase by exploiting the structure of the system parameters that occur due to the graph topology and existence of the temporary links.
-The practicality of our method is then illustrated with a simulation.
+Control of networked systems, comprised of interacting agents, is often achieved through modeling the underlying interactions.
+Constructing accurate models of such interactions--in the meantime--can become prohibitive in applications. {Data-driven control methods avoid such complications by directly synthesizing a controller from the observed data.} {In this paper, we propose an algorithm} referred to as \acf{D2SPI}, for synthesizing an efficient feedback mechanism {that respects the sparsity pattern induced by the underlying interaction network.} { In particular, our algorithm uses temporary ``auxiliary'' communication links in order to enable the required information exchange on a (smaller) sub-network during the ``learning phase''---links that will be removed subsequently for the final distributed feedback synthesis.} We then proceed to show that the learned policy results in a stabilizing structured policy for the entire network.
+Our analysis is then followed by showing the stability and convergence of the proposed distributed policies throughout the learning phase, exploiting a construct referred to as the ``Patterned monoid.''
+The performance of \ac{D2SPI} is then demonstrated using representative simulation scenarios.